 Typically the reference detector is a solid-state photodiode that has been calibrated against a spectrally flat detector.
 This can be an absolute detector, such as a cryogenic radiometer, or a relative detector, such as a blackened pyroelectric detector or thermopile.
-Sometimes these relative detectors are used directly as the reference detector, however better uncertainties can often be achieved with solidstate devices because of their improved signal to noise characteristics.
+Sometimes these relative detectors are used directly as the reference detector, however better uncertainties can often be achieved with solid-state devices because of their improved signal to noise characteristics.
 A particularly good solid-state detector is the silicon trap detector, since it has a highly predictable response due to its "quantum flat" nature.
 The spectral flatness of the response of thermal detectors should be checked experimentally either by reference to an absolute detector or by a direct measurement of reflectance.
 Assuming it is flat based on published data may lead to errors as its properties can change depending on the surface coating.
-In addition to the uncertainty in the reference detector primary calibration, there will be uncertainties due to the repeatability (signal to noise), alignment (especially for a non-uniform detector, or one sensitive to tilt), temperature stability and ageing of the reference detector.
-The 'normal' uncertainties in the table below correspond to the case where a blackened pyroelectric detector is used as the reference detector.
+In addition to the uncertainty in the reference detector.
+The 'normal' uncertainties in the table below correspond to the case where a black-ened pyroelectric detector is used as the reference detector.
 As can be seen, the uncertainties are very small.
 The 'best' uncertainties, achievable by using a trap detector, are even smaller and are therefore assumed to be negligible.